gpsblues/Publii-Plugin-CSV-Maker/README.md

 This ensures that your CSV file is correctly formatted and can be used seamlessly in other applications.

+### Remove Plugin or File

+Deactivating or removing the plugin does not delete the previously created CSV file.
+If you want to remove it, you have two options:

+- **Delete rows via the plugin interface**: Remove all rows from the plugin interface and sync your website.
+This will generate an empty CSV file.
+- **Manual deletion**: Deactivate or remove the plugin, manually delete the created files and sync your website.
+You will need to delete the file from the server and, if you selected the root folder as the output location, the copy located in `Publii/Tools & Plugins/File Manager/root`.

+This ensures that no residual files remain on your system after removal.

 ## Disclaimer

 This plugin is an unofficial extension for [Publii CMS](https://getpublii.com/).
 While every effort has been made to ensure its reliability, I do not assume responsibility for any issues or malfunctions that may occur while using this plugin.